abrar-aslam1/wedding-vendor-chronicles/README-user-portal.md

 - Includes a Wedding Essentials Guide to help users understand which vendors are essential
 - Allows categorizing vendors by type (e.g., Venue, Photographer, Caterer)
 - Highlights essential vendors with badges to help with planning
+- Features interactive checklists for tracking vendor booking progress
+- Supports marking vendors as completed with visual strikethrough styling
+- Persists completion status in the database for each user

 ### 3. Wedding Timeline
 - Helps users track important wedding planning milestones and deadlines